dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Retrieval of the ::Beacon Announcement Map:: and ::BTCR2 Update:: documents MAY be done through querying either ::Sidecar Data:: or a ::CAS::.
 If querying a
 ::CAS::, the 32-byte hashes MUST be transformed into a CID following the IPFS CID v1 specification.
-Inability to retrieve either of these files MUST raise a MISSING_UPDATE_DATA error.
+Inability to retrieve this data MUST raise a MISSING_UPDATE_DATA error.

 ##### Hide {.unnumbered .unlisted}